This is a draft document for a system in preparation

 _) to put gaps in names.
 This descriptor must always be the last descriptor row, immediately above the data, so that it can be used as field headers when loading data from the file for analysis.

 There are also some additional field descriptors, which are mandatory for some data types (see the descriptions of the data types below).
-These only have to be completed for the appropriate data types - you should leave them blank for any fields that don't require them.
 The options are:

 levels: contains the set of level names used in a categorical variable.